jefdaj/gander/readme.md

 (The `cut` part hides messy symlinks from the output)

-Finally run `gander myfirstrepo sort` and follow the prompts.
+Finally run `gander myfirstrepo dedup` and follow the prompts.
 It will loop through all the duplicate groups, largest (most duplicates) first.
 It will ask where in `sorted` you want each one saved.
 It moves one copy there, removes the others, updates `hashes.txt` and commits after each step.